Executive Overview

 Understanding your network infrastructure is a prerequisite for ensuring that vital connectivity is not disrupted.
 A complete inventory of all makes, models, IP addresses, and installed hardware options for a variety of devices should include routers, switches, firewalls, proxy servers, network appliances, and WAN topology.
 A thorough understanding of the role that each piece of equipment serves in your network architecture is also critical.

+Physical networking infrastructure also often supports multiple virtual networks that maintain isolation from one another, possibly for security reasons.
 Networks may not stop at your organization’s walls.
-Support for third-party connectivity to credit card processors and supply chain partners, possibly through a private network or virtual private network, should also be taken into account.
+You should also take into account support for connecting to credit card processors and supply chain partners through a private network or virtual private network, which may involve third-party connectivity.

 4. Applications, Services and Middleware